evanmays/cherrycore/README.md

 Can store 16 threads worth of data.
 Each thread gets 4 registers.
 We name these: INPUT, WEIGHTS, OUTPUT, ACCUMULATOR.
 Each register holds a single SZxSZ tile.
 On a7100t SZ=4.
 So the entire regfile is 4x4x4x16x18/8 = 2304 bytes.
 On the asic, sz=32 so this is 32x32x4x16x18/8 = 147,456 bytes.

+### Native arithmetic
+For now, train a cherry float (18 bit floating point with 8 bit exponent.).
+Maybe do TF32 (19 bits) in future.
+Can we train AI in this precision?
+Everyone else is using mixed precision.

 # Cherry 1 Stages